ToReinberger/pyHeart4Fish/Readme.md

 To distinguish between background and heart define 1) atrium and 2) ventricle area by ```Drag-and-Draw```.
 Click ```OK``` to start the analysis of all frames / images. <br/>
 Best results yields a rough selection around respective heart chambers (see image below).
-<br/> Make sure that the border enclose all part of the atrium!
+<br/> Make sure that the border encloses all parts of the atrium!

 ![define_heart_areas](Screenshots_tutorial/3_define_heart_areas_small.jpeg)

 The first processed image is shown after the complete analysis.
-Press  ```Yes``` to show heart beat curves. <br/>
+Press  ```Yes``` to show heartbeat curves. <br/>

-The number of analyzed fish hearts is shown in the left top corner (here: 1/2 analyzed)
+The number of analyzed fish hearts is shown in the top left corner (here: 1/2 analyzed)

 ![progress_bar](Screenshots_tutorial/4_progress_bar.jpeg)